djfranc/djfranc.github.io/README.md

 I would encourage people to try and come up with more memory efficient methods of incorporating custom subfolders using the Automatic generator.

-Projects are solved using The Programmer idea Book.
+Projects are using The Programmer Idea Book.

 *This github user site is using the Architect Theme.*